freezly/nutritioncalculator/README.md

 # Install
 - download from releases or build from source
-- extract files and upload to your webhoster
+- extract files and upload to your webhoster (https needed)
 - add an impressum.html file into the same folder
 - open browser and navigate to your URL